At Home Premature birth Baby Care: What You Need to Know

 Quick Answer

-Yes, you can absolutely care for your premature baby (preemie) at home - and your love and care are the best medicine!
-Premature babies need extra attention, but most thrive beautifully with proper feeding, warmth, hygiene, and lots of skin-to-skin contact.
+Yes — once your neonatal team has discharged your baby as medically stable, you can confidently care for your premature baby (preemie) at home, and your love and care are a huge part of helping them thrive.
+Premature babies need extra attention, but most do well with proper feeding, warmth, hygiene, and lots of skin-to-skin contact.
 It’s natural to feel anxious bringing your small baby home, but with the right guidance, you’ll become confident quickly.

 Image